dg3feiko/co-nothrow/Readme.md

 # co-nothrow

-  A no-throw style of [co.js](https://github.com/ty/co), better for explicit error handling.
+  A no-throw style of [co.js](https://github.com/ty/co), better for explicit error handling like that in Go and Lua.

+## Usage and Comparison

 Originally with `co.js`